Régiment de Maisonneuve: Second World War

 The regiment mobilized Le Régiment de Maisonneuve, CASF, on 1 September 1939.
 It embarked for Great Britain on 24 August 1940.
 It was redesignated as the 1st Battalion, Le Régiment de Maisonneuve, CASF, on 7 November 1940.
+The regiment subsequently mobilized the 3rd Battalion, Le Régiment de Maisonneuve, CASF, on 12 May 1942.
+It served in Canada in a home defence role as part of the 21st Infantry Brigade, 8th Canadian Division.
+The 3rd Battalion was disbanded on 15 October 1943.

-17 On 7 July 1944, the battalion landed in France as part of the 5th Infantry Brigade, 2nd Canadian Infantry Division.
+On 7 July 1944, the 1st Battalion landed in France as part of the 5th Infantry Brigade, 2nd Canadian Infantry Division.
 It suffered heavy casualties in the Battle of the Scheldt, and was notably depleted by the time of the Battle of Walcheren Causeway.
 The unit recovered during the winter and was again in action during the Rhineland fighting and the final weeks of the war, taking part in the final campaigns in northern Netherlands, the Battle of Groningen, and the final attacks on German soil.
 The overseas battalion was disbanded on 15 December 1945.

-The regiment subsequently mobilized the 3rd Battalion, Le Régiment de Maisonneuve, CASF, on 12 May 1942.
-It served in Canada in a home defence role as part of the 21st Infantry Brigade, 8th Canadian Division.
-The 3rd Battalion was disbanded on 15 October 1943.

-Canadian Infantry of the Régiment de Maisonneuve, moving through Holten to Rijssen, Netherlands, 9 April 1945.

 Postwar

-In 1940 the regiment formed an alliance with The King's Shropshire Light Infantry.
+In 1940 the regiment formed an alliance with the King's Shropshire Light Infantry, headquartered in Shrewsbury, England.

 In 1962 the city of Montreal accorded the regiment Freedom of the City as well as the right to bear the coat of arms of Montreal on its regimental colour.

 The unit celebrated its centennial in 1980 and published a history.
 In 1983, the unit moved from District Number 1 to District Number 2 in Quebec.
 On 1 September 1991, the regiment transferred to the new district Number 1.